 Sheba Dam | Hanging Rock, via Nundle

 Out from Barraba, Horton Falls Reserve is great for the bushwalker.
 For the fitter person, there’s a two-hour walk to base of the gorge, for which the reward is stunning scenery – but there’s also an easier track from the car park to the top of the falls.
 In this reserve, you can also take a swim or rough it camping.

 North of Tamworth is Warrabah National Park, a tranquil national park split by the stunning Namoi River.
 Massive granite boulders are set above the valley’s tranquil pools where you can fish, swim or picnic.
 Sections of the river offer challenging rapids, which are perfect for canoeing adventures.

 Oxley Scenic Lookout & Kamilaroi Walking Track

 The Oxley Scenic Lookout provides visitors with panoramic views of the city of Tamworth and Peel River Valley.
 The Lookout is surrounded by natural bushland and is the base camp for the Kamilaroi Walking Track.This track winds its way through the bushland of Oxley Park linking the Marsupial Park, Oxley Lookout and Flagstaff Mountain over a distance of several kilometres.
 Some sections of the walk track are moderate however other sections are quite challenging.
 The Lookout is located at the top of White Street and is easily accessible by vehicle (gates are locked at night).
 There is free parking, toilets and picnic facilities available for visitors.

-Street and cycleway maps of the city and villages can be found on the council website.
+Street and cycleway maps of the city and villages can be found on here.